icopy-site/awesome/docs/awesome/awesome-ddd.md

 The term was coined by Eric Evans in his book of the same title.

-**[Command Query Responsibility Segregation (https://github.com/heynickc/awesome-ddd/blob/master/CQRS)](https://github.com/heynickc/awesome-ddd/blob/master/http://codebetter.com/gregyoung/2010/02/16/cqrs-task-based-uis-event-sourcing-agh/)** is simply the creation of two objects where there was previously only one.
-The separation occurs based upon whether the methods are a command or a query (https://github.com/heynickc/awesome-ddd/blob/master/the same definition that is used by Meyer in Command and Query Separation, a command is any method that mutates state and a query is any method that returns a value).
+**[Command Query Responsibility Segregation (CQRS)](http://codebetter.com/gregyoung/2010/02/16/cqrs-task-based-uis-event-sourcing-agh/)** is simply the creation of two objects where there was previously only one.
+The separation occurs based upon whether the methods are a command or a query (the same definition that is used by Meyer in Command and Query Separation, a command is any method that mutates state and a query is any method that returns a value).

 **[Event Sourcing](http://www.martinfowler.com/eaaDev/EventSourcing.html)** the fundamental idea of Event Sourcing is that of ensuring every change to the state of an application is captured in an event object, and that these event objects are themselves stored in the sequence they were applied for the same lifetime as the application state itself.